-+6V Connector
++6V Auxiliary Jack

-This 6-volt output accepts 3.5mm phone plugs.
+This 6-volt output accepts 3.5 mm mono phone plugs.
 It's original purpose was to power the Pentax 6x7 camera directly from the mount.
 Its most common usage today is to power the StarGPS.
 It has also been used to power BlueTooth units for wireless connection to the mount's COM ports.
 Center is positive.
 It will supply up to 200mA of current.
 Be sure of your device's power requirements and polarity before attaching!